Writing and Consulting for The Good Schools Guide International

 All write-ups will include a link to the school’s own site, where most of the obvious facts (lists of courses, sports, clubs, etc) are already published.
 Your write-up is full of your observations….it is subjective, independent and only available from the GSGI.

-Schools are never rubbished but, again, described so that parents can read between the lines to determine the best one for their child.
+Schools are never rubbished; they're described as clearly as possible so that parents can tell straight out, or read between the lines to determine which is the best one for their child.

 Each editor first comes up with a list of all schools catering to English-speaking expats.